ethereum/sourcify/services/server/README.md

         "url": "https://gnosis.blockscout.com/"
       },
       "blockscoutScrape": {
-        // scraping from old (server-side rendered) blockscour ui "url": "https://scan.pulsechain.com/"
+        // scraping from old (server-side rendered) blockscout ui "url": "https://scan.pulsechain.com/"
       },
       "avalancheApi": true // avalanche subnets at glacier-api.avax.network have an api endpoint for this },
     // optional.
-If not provided, the default rpc will be the ones from chains.json i.e. chainid.network/chains.json "rpc": [
+If not provided, the default rpc will be the ones from src/chains.json.
+This file is manually synced from chainid.network/chains.json.
+    "rpc": [
-      "https://rpc.sepolia.io", // can be a simple url {
+      "https://rpc.sepolia.io", // can be a simple url string {
         "type": "FetchRequest", // ethers.js FetchRequest for header authenticated RPCs "url": "https://rpc.mainnet.ethpandaops.io",